How is Grab Holdings Limited's (NASDAQ: GRAB) stock expected to perform amid current market woes? - The Dwinnex

 Earnings Estimates

-The company has 1 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 1 different market analysts.
 The consensus estimate for the next quarter is -$0.07, with high estimates of -$0.07 and low estimates of -$0.07.

 Analysts are recommending an EPS of between -$0.39 and -$0.4 for the fiscal current year, implying an average EPS of -$0.39.
 EPS for the following year is -$0.23, with 3 analysts recommending between -$0.21 and -$0.25.